keepwhatworks

 4. Test the new models against edge cases and then in the real world to verify they're better than the current ones.

-Crucially, this requires building for scale from the start while always designing for verifiability by instrumenting the end-user experience and capturing exceptions.
+Crucially, this requires building for scale from the start.
+It also requires always designing for verifiability by instrumenting the end-user experience and capturing exceptions.
 This is what makes the learning loop robust.

 The AI-native solution not only creates something truly useful but also comes with a durable moat.